-Oral surgery can be a necessary and important treatment for a variety of issues affecting the mouth and teeth.
-However, the prospect of undergoing a surgical procedure can be intimidating, especially if you have never had one before.
-In this blog post, we will address some of the most frequently asked questions about oral surgeons and oral surgery, and provide you with the information you need to feel more confident and informed about this important aspect of oral healthcare.
+Oral surgery can be a necessary and important treatment for a variety of issues affecting the jaw, gums and teeth.
+However, the prospect of undergoing a surgical procedure can be intimidating, especially if you have never had one before, and even more so if you’ve no idea what you’re getting yourself into.

 Oral surgeons typically complete a four-year undergraduate degree and then go on to complete a four-year dental degree program.
 After completing their education, oral surgeons undergo several additional years of training to specialize in surgery.
 This training includes both didactic coursework and hands-on experience in a clinical setting.

 Oral surgery refers to a surgical procedure that is performed on your teeth, gums, jaws, and other oral structures.
-This can include extractions, implants, gum grafts, and jaw surgeries.
+This can include extractions, implants, gum and bone grafts, and jaw surgeries.
 At Wilmington Oral Surgery, we offer:

 - Dental implants